gameblabla/CSE2/README.md

 `AUDIO_FLAC=1` | Enable support for FLAC music/SFX
 `AUDIO_TRACKER=1` | Enable support for .it, .xm, .mod, .s3m music/SFX
-`AUDIO_PXTONE=1` | Enable support for PxTone music/SFX (not to be confused with PixTone) `SMOOTH_SPRITE_MOVEMENT=1` | Enabled by default - Removes the grid that all sprites are locked to, allowing them to move smoothly at higher resolutions
-`WARNINGS=1` | Enable common compiler warnings
-`WARNINGS_ALL=1` | Enable ALL compiler warnings (Clang only) `WARNINGS_FATAL=1` | Make all compiler warnings errors
+`AUDIO_PXTONE=1` | Enable support for PxTone music/SFX (not to be confused with PixTone) `WARNINGS=1` | Enable common compiler warnings `WARNINGS_ALL=1` | Enable ALL compiler warnings (Clang only) `WARNINGS_FATAL=1` | Make all compiler warnings errors